Enlightenment is not a matter of seeing something new. It is finally seeing what you have been looking at all the time………..Jamie Andreas

 When we have learned to go deep in our practice, we discover the space between the notes.
 It is in the space between the notes that we create the notes.
 It is in the time between each note that our fingers move to create the next sound.

-A tense body cannot fall into the spaces between the notes, it cannot allow the fingers to move into that space, touch the strings, and create the next sound.
+cannot fall into the spaces between the notes, it cannot allow the fingers to move into that space, touch the strings, and create the next sound.
 A tense mind cannot hear the music before the sound is made, and we must do this.
 A tense mind cannot allow the breath to bring the music from the inner sound of the mind to the fingers, strings, and finally the ear.

 When we do deep practice, using no tempo practice and the Basic Practice Approach as taught in "The Principles", we release this tension from the body and the mind.
 We become able to discover the music in the spaces between the notes, as we feel the notes themselves in the space between the strings.
 This gives us a great power, the power to be the player and the listener at the same time.